 Referencing the beginning of this annex, the intended product is a 1:22,000 ENC.
 Reduction of the “high-density” grid to a 6 metre grid reduces the number of grid nodes from 2.1 Billion to 14.6 million.
 The resulting 6 metre grid will serve as the source for all soundings extracted to support chart production.
 In total, less than 1% of collected depth estimates make it on a charting product.

 Note: If the 6-metre surface serves as the source for a complimentary S-102 dataset there will be ~169 nodal depths underneath a single charted sounding.
-See Figure G.3.
+See Figure I.3.

 Figure I.3 – Charted Sounding vs 6-metre S-102 Grid